aabyaneh/ase_artifact/README.md

 ./selfie -c code.c -o binary
 ```

-Then, the generated binary should be passed to the ASE engine as input by using `-l` flag.
+Then, the generated binary should be passed to the ASE engine as input by using the `-l` flag.
 You can use the following commands to run the ASE approaches mentioned in the experimental evaluation of the paper:

 - ASE (O1):
 ```